MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/index.rst

 ###############################
-MESA Best Practises
+MESA Best Practices
 ###############################

 MESA microlabs for the morning session of Day 3 of the `MESA Down Under <https://maygpedersen.github.io/mesa-down-under-2024/>`__ 2024 School, Sydney, Australia.
-This lecture is based on the MESA best practises discussed in the `MESA docs <https://docs.mesastar.org/en/latest/using_mesa/best_practices.html>`__.
+This lecture is based on the MESA best practices discussed in the `MESA docs <https://docs.mesastar.org/en/latest/using_mesa/best_practices.html>`__.

 .. warning::